Biden picks ex-FDA chief Robert Califf to again lead agency

 The White House faced a legal deadline of mid-November to nominate a permanent commissioner or name another acting commissioner.

 Califf arrived at the FDA in 2015 determined to modernize how the agency reviewed drug and device study data.
-But his brief time as commissioner was dominated by unrelated pharmaceutical controversies, including the surging epidemic of opioid addiction and overdoses.
+But his brief time as commissioner was dominated by unrelated pharmaceutical controversies, including surging opioid addiction and overdoses.

 He was among the first FDA officials to publicly acknowledge missteps in the agency’s oversight of painkillers like OxyContin, which is widely blamed for sparking the ongoing opioid epidemic, now driven by heroin and fentanyl.

+Despite those sentiments, Manchin said in a statement Friday that he opposes Califf’s nomination, calling for a change in “the culture at the FDA.”

+“Dr. Califf’s nomination and his significant ties to the pharmaceutical industry take us backwards not forward” said Manchin, who voted against Califf’s confirmation in 2016.

-Califf’s extensive work with the drug industry drew scrutiny during his Senate confirmation hearing, though he was ultimately confirmed by an overwhelming margin.
+Califf’s extensive work with the drug industry drew scrutiny from several Democrats when he was last nominated, though he was ultimately confirmed by an overwhelming margin.
 Given the pressing need for a permanent commissioner, he is expected to again win bipartisan confirmation.
-He also has the backing of the powerful pharmaceutical and medical device lobbying groups in Washington.
+He has the backing of the powerful pharmaceutical and medical device lobbying groups in Washington.

 Califf has worked as a consultant for several major pharmaceutical companies and sits on the board of two smaller biotech companies.